Koh Tao vs Koh Phangan: Which Island is Better in 2026?

 Map oh Koh Phangan, Thailand Travel

-• Location: In the Gulf of Thailand, 9 miles (15 kilometers) north of Koh Samui and south of Koh Tao.
+• Location: In the Gulf of Thailand, about 9 miles (15 kilometers) north of Koh Samui and just south of Koh Tao.

-• Tourists: Over 1 million visitors annually, with peaks during the wild Full Moon Parties.
+• Tourists: Over 1 million visitors a year, with big peaks during the Full Moon Party weeks.

 • Attractions:

-• Full Moon Party: The island’s most famous event, attracting tens of thousands of visitors each month.
+• Full Moon Party: The island’s most famous event, drawing tens of thousands of visitors each month.

-• Beaches: Haad Rin, Thong Nai Pan, and Haad Yao are some of the most popular.
+• Beaches: Haad Rin, Thong Nai Pan and Haad Yao are some of my favorites.

-• National Parks: Than Sadet National Park covers half the island and is known for its waterfalls and hiking trails.
-Just a 45-minute ride away is Angthong National Marine Park, one of the nature highlights in southeast Asia.
+• National Parks: Than Sadet National Park covers half the island and has waterfalls and lush hiking trails.
+Angthong Marine Park is only a 45-minute ride away and is one of Southeast Asia’s natural highlights.

-• Spirituality: A hub for spiritual seekers, offering events like Tantra courses, Ecstatic Dances, and Sound Healing sessions.
+• Spirituality: A major hub for yoga, meditation and alternative lifestyle events like Ecstatic Dance, Tantra workshops and Sound Healing sessions.

 Koh Tao